LDurham89/CNN_Cancer_Detection/Draft.md

 I then incrementally added convolutional and maxpooling layers until I felt that the resulting accuracy scores were good.
 I then tuned the hyperparameters using sci-kit learn's GridSearch CV...

-### Refinement - here talk about experimenting with layers before then using gridsearch cv to refine model
+### Refinement

+A few approaches were taken to refining the model used here.
+The first was to start off with a base architecture, to which I then added more layers to evaluate performance.
+While I was confident that Adam was the most appropriate optimizer for this model, I also tested the performance against the RMSprop optimizer.
+This will be discussed in more detail in the next section.

+While not strictly speaking a method of refinement, I also carried out data augmentation as discussed earlier in order to increase the amount of information within the data sets.

-GridSearchCV is a very cool feature provided by Sci-Kit Learn, which allows us to find the best combination of hyperparameters to use on our model.
-This is great as it provides a convenient and objective measure for the how well different sets of hyperparameters performs without requiring us to extensively test different model combinations based on intuition (although good intuition is needed to get the process off the ground).
+The main tool I used for refinement was a cross-validation method called GridSearchCV.
+This is a very nice feature provided by Sci-Kit Learn, which allows us to find the best combination of hyperparameters to use on our model.
+Using GridSearchCV provides a convenient and objective measure for the how well different sets of hyperparameters performs without requiring us to extensively test different model combinations based on intuition (although good intuition is needed to get the process off the ground).

-###What did i do?
+I used GridSearchCV to find optimal values for:

+- The number and size of filters in the convolutional layers
+- Whether to allow padding in the Max Pooling layers (this refers to whether the filter is allowed to spill over the edge of the image.
+If it is not then we can potentially lose information from the edges of the image).
+- The batch size used when fitting the model.

+In the next section you will see the optimal parameters and how the tuned model performed in comparison to other versions of the model.

 ## Section 4 - Results